quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 ### Website URLs

-During the workbench beta phase, the URLs for the styles and the workbench websites will be in the following forms:
+During the Workbench beta phase, the URLs for the styles and the Workbench websites will be in the following forms:

  - **styles**: `https://<program>.github.io/<lesson>` (e.g. <https://datacarpentry.github.io/r-novice-gapminder>)